Sharp Structure-Agnostic Lower Bounds for General Linear Functional Estimation: Introduction

+For general non-parametric functional estimation, it has been known for decades that if the function possesses certain smoothness properties, then higher-order debiasing schemes can be designed that lead to improved error rates \citep{bickel1988estimating,birge1995estimation}.
+Specifically, first-order debiasing methods are suboptimal even when the nuisance function estimators are minimax optimal.
+Estimators based on higher-order debiasing have also been proposed and analyzed for functionals that arise in causal inference problems \citep{robins2008higher,van2014higher,robins2017minimax,liu2017semiparametric,kennedy2022minimax}.
+However, none of these approaches enjoy the structure-agnostic property that we explicitly impose in our minimax framework.

+We then instantiate the general theory for a broad range of estimands, including the average treatment effect (ATE), average treatment effect on the treated (ATT), expected conditional covariance (ECC), weighted average derivative (WAD), distribution shift (DS), average policy effect (APE), log-odds-difference (LOD) and expected derivatives of conditional quantiles (EQD).

-Prior to this work, optimal structure-agnostic error rates are not well understood, except for a few specific problem instances. \citep{balakrishnan2023fundamental} was the first to establish a sharp structure-agnostic lower bounds, but their proof techniques only apply to inner product functionals like ECC (see additional discussions in Section \ref{subsec:previous-proof-limitation}).
-Later, \citep{jin2024structure} established a similar result for ATE.
-This paper is a generalized version of \citet{jin2024structure} and subsumes the ATE lower bound established therein.
+Prior to this work, optimal structure-agnostic error rates are not well understood, except for a few specific problem instances. \citet{balakrishnan2023fundamental} was the first to establish sharp structure-agnostic lower bounds, but their proof techniques only apply to inner product functionals like ECC (see additional discussions in Section \ref{subsec:previous-proof-limitation}).
+Later, \citep{jin2024structure} established similar results separately for ATE and ATT.
+This paper is a generalized version of \citet{jin2024structure} and subsumes the results therein.
 Another recent work \citep{jin2025its} considered structure-agnostic estimation in a partial linear outcome model and an in-depth discussion of their results can be found in Remark~\ref{rem:plm-jin2025its-connection}.

 \paragraph{Technical contributions.} The main technical contribution is a general lower-bound principle that applies uniformly across a broad class of statistical estimands, including targets that involve generalized regression that fall outside the mixed-bias regime.
 Our proof relies on a number of novel technical ideas, as we explain next.